nielsenjared/nielsenjared.github.io/content/blog/algorithm-combinations/index.md

 Will the approach we outlined above work?

 Nope.
 We _could_ add another nested loop.
 But what do we do when `k` is equal to 4?
 Add another nested loop?

 Do we need more loops?

 Yes, but not the iterative variety.

 We need to get abstract annd make the leap to recursion.

-TODO
+But where?

+In the `return` statement?

+If we recursively call `combinations` in the `return`, we would only use one nested loop.

+We know we need _at least_ one nested loop.

+What if we called `combinations` within the first loop, but before the second loop?

+This would allow us to use as many nested loops as necessary to create all of the combinations.

+How are we catching the return value of `combinations`?

+With every recursive call of `combinations`, we will create a new `head` from the next element in the array.
+We'll continue to make calls to `combinations` until the base case is met, where `n` is equal to 1.

+What if we set the value of `tail` to the recursive calls of the `combinations`?

 Let's pseudocode this...
 ```